sriramab/gamamanual/WikiOnly/DevelopingExtensions/Documentation.md

 * Run the `MainGeneratePDF.java` file in the `msi.gama.documentation`, accepting all the packages install of latex,
 * The wiki files are generated in the `msi.gama.documentation` plugin.

+Note that generating the PDF takes a lot of time.
+Please be patient !

 ## Workflow to generate unit tests

 The typical workflow to generate the wiki files is as follow: